Azraeht/summertree/README.md

 make operations won't complete if they've errored.
 Nothing we can do to fix this.

+Guard is used to watch every modification on sources files and launch make each time Summertree is written in CoffeeScript and uses Spine.JS for MVC.

+For web version of summertree, use 'cake'

-### Build
+### Install

     sudo gem install sass
     git submodule update --init
+    make npm

+### Development

+    bundle exec guard

+### Build

+    make clean
-    make
+    make all

+    cake build
+    cake minify
+    cake style

 ### Start

-    npm start
+    make start

+    cake server

 If you're feeling awesome, you should contribute either with code.

-Springseed is written in CoffeeScript and uses Spine.JS for MVC.

 ## Official website